uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This complex interplay of factors—many of which are part of the legacy of residential schools—needs to be examined, as does the lack of success of police forces in solving these crimes against Aboriginal women.

 #### Call to Action

 41. We call upon the federal government, in consultation with Aboriginal organizations, to appoint a public inquiry into the causes of, and remedies for, the disproportionate victimization of Aboriginal women and girls.
 The inquiry’s mandate would include:

-i.
-Investigation into missing and murdered Aboriginal women and girls.
+    1. Investigation into missing and murdered Aboriginal women and girls.

-ii.
-Links to the intergenerational legacy of residential schools.
+    2. Links to the intergenerational legacy of residential schools.

-Strategies for change
+### Strategies for change

 Multi-pronged strategies are necessary to respond to the harmful legacy of residential schools, as demonstrated in part by the overrepresentation of Aboriginal people among prisoners and crime victims.
 Compiling better data on Aboriginal overrepresentation in the justice system is a starting point.
 Collection of this data must be coupled with developing measurable goals for reducing this overrepresentation and providing the resources necessary to reach those goals.
-The approach must be an holistic and culturally appropriate one that addresses the need for improvements in health, education, and economic development in Aboriginal communities.
+The approach must be an holistic and culturally appropriate<!--x-->
+one that addresses the need for improvements in health, education, and economic development in Aboriginal communities.

 Any strategy aimed at reducing Aboriginal offending and victimization must also include recognition of the rights of Aboriginal communities to develop their own justice systems as part of a larger commitment to Aboriginal self-determination and self-government.